bombasticSlacks/Aspirant/Training Chopping Block.md

 #### The Muscle
 You may perform [Connection](Communication#Connection) skill tests to interact with people using [Strength](Strength).

+#### Explorer
+You ignore terrain effects and obstacles in combat.

+#### Babble
+You may keep someone's attention and interest, even in a topic you know nothing about by using the perform skill.

+---
 ### Specialize Further
 #### Blank Slate
 When caught doing something illegal, as long as you are not captured, it won’t be tied back to you (though may otherwise raise suspicion).